Gogo1951/Open-Sesame/README.md

 - You do not have your Bank Window Open.
 - You do not have your Guild Bank Window Open.
 - You do not have your Mailbox Window Open.

+🚫 **The "UseContainerItem" API call no longer works on clams.
+This likely has something to do with the "[Clam Weaving](https://www.youtube.com/watch?v=h3YO7jeoOWs)" hack.**

 ### Game Version Notes